crescentflare/SmartMockServer/README.md

 * Fully data-driven, endpoints can be created easily by creating folders and placing response JSON (or other formats like HTML) files, most of it can be done without even restarting the server
 * Create alternative responses on a single endpoint using get parameter or post body filters (with wildcard support), header filters are also supported
 * Easily set up an index page.
 It will automatically list all endpoints inside (including documentation and alternative responses)
-* Be able to set up an endpoint as a folder to serve any kind of file (like images), includes an index page in html or json to list the files being served
+* Be able to set up an endpoint as a folder to serve any kind of file (like images), includes an index page in html or json to list the files being served (with optional long polling to wait for a change on a single file using MD5)

 ### NodeJS integration guide